traitecoevo/plant/doc/EBT.md

 - Individuals compete for resources within patches, but the spatial scale of competitive interaction means interactions among individuals in adjacent patches are negligible;
 - There is high connectivity via dispersal between all patches in the habitat, allowing empty patches to be quickly re-colonised.

-Such a population is typically referred to as a metapopulation.
-Assuming pacthes are large, and there are many of them, the dynamics of this metapopulation can be captured deterministically using two PDEs (Kohyama 1993; deRoos 1997).
+Such a system can be modelled as a metapopulation (sometimes called metacommunity for multiple species).
+Assuming patches are large, and there are many of them, the dynamics of the metapopulation can be captured deterministically using two PDEs (Kohyama 1993; deRoos 1997).
 Together these PDEs account for the combined influences of size-dependent variation in an individual's vital rates and disturbances on the size distribution of individuals.
 Below we outline equations suitable for modelling the equilibrium behaviour of such metapopulations.

 The first PDE accounts for the effects of disturbances on the distribution of patch ages (defined as time since last disturbance) in the landscape (Von Foerster 1959; McKendrick 1926).